 Flanked by limestone cliffs and a placid harbor, more than a dozen buildings stand as if waiting for their owners to return.
 The community and its 500-plus residents thrived until the furnace closed in 1891.

-In case you didnt know, Michigan state parks are not only for campfires and gazing at the stars; they are the staging ground for all kinds of exciting things to do and offer a variety of outdoor activities all over Michigan.
-Make campground and harbor reservation online for Michigan Department of Natural Resources properties.
+In case you didn't know, Michigan state parks are not only for campfires and gazing at the stars; they are the staging ground for all kinds of exciting things to do and offer a variety of outdoor activities all over Michigan.
+Make campground and harbor reservations online for Michigan Department of Natural Resources properties.